 No doubt, it will be difficult to comply with GDPR requirements—it has 87 pages of detailed requirements and 99 articles of specifications.
 To streamline the process, the key is to focus on the requirements that require you to add or adjust your IT processes and systems.
 Some of the more important aspects of GDPR to consider are properly managing the authorized consent of collecting personal data from EU residents; building data protection into every processes and system that collects personal data; and minimizing as much as possible the amount of personal data collected and stored as well as the timeframes for keeping that data.

-For more information on how to comply with GDPR, check out this GDPR FAQ and the GDPR 10-Step Action Plan.
+For more information on how to comply with GDPR, check out this GDPR FAQ, Overview of GDPR Principles, and the GDPR 10-Step Action Plan.
 As these and other resources convey, for any organization conducting business with EU citizens, GDPR-readiness is essential.

 And if you’re looking for a low-risk, cost-effective way to comply with GDPR and the seven data-protection principles, a managed data transfer solution such as Ipswitch MOVEit File Transfer will get the job done.
 MOVEit integrates secure data transfer with centralized workflows, access control, and audit logging.
 This approach results in fewer moving parts, which then translates into lower risk to personal data—and less time and money spent managing and supporting data-transfer processing activities.